terminalpp/terminalpp/README.md

 *Terminal++* or `tpp` is a minimalistic crossplatform terminal emulator that is capable of emulating much of the commonly used `xterm` supported control sequences.

+> `tpp` is very much in an alpha state.
+I have just recently switched to using it as my default terminal and there are rough edges pretty much everywhere.

 # Configuration

 Configuration for now is very spartan.
 All configuration is done by changing macros in the `config.h` file.
 The option names should be fairly self explanatory.